-Whilst being weight conscious is my top priority when assessing an ultralight backpack, in the end it has to be comfortable too.
+Whilst being weight conscious is my top priority when assessing an ultralight backpack, in the end, it has to be comfortable too.
 When selecting ultralight backpacking gear there are often compromises when it comes to things like padded shoulder straps and might not include things like a removable hip belt that can make all the difference.

-The Granite Gear Crown V.C.
-60 kills it in that department.
-The hipbelt and shoulder straps feature dual-density padding and narrow webbing straps to help you achieve the perfect fit.
+The Granite Gear Crown 60 kills it in that department.
+The removable hip belt and shoulder straps feature dual-density padding and narrow webbing straps to help you achieve the perfect fit.

 Now the maximum load capacity of 35 lbs is a guideline, not a base weight you should be striving for.
 The good news is you have plenty of space for all of your important backpacking gear and food.

-For organization and pack access, the top-loading design features a secure roll-top closure that provides easy access to the main compartment.
-The pack exterior sports light and effective LineLoc compression, a massive stretch-mesh front pocket as well as stretch-mesh side pockets for keeping all your exterior gear secure.
+For organisation and pack access, the top-loading design features a secure roll top closure that provides easy access to the main compartment.
+The pack exterior sports light and effective LineLoc compression, a massive front mesh pocket as well as stretch-mesh side pockets for keeping all your exterior gear secure.